flutter/flutter-intellij/README.md

 ## Dev Channel

 If you like getting new features as soon as they've been added to the code then you might want to try out the dev channel.
-It is updated weekly with whatever is the repository.
+It is updated weekly with the latest contents from the "master" branch.
 It has minimal testing.
 Set up instructions are in the wiki's [dev channel page](https://github.com/flutter/flutter-intellij/wiki/Dev-Channel).